dinhomathias/Amc/[DRAFT]-JobQueue-v5.md

 Tasks in the job queue is encapsulated by the `Job` class.
 It takes a callback function as a parameter, which will be executed when the time comes.
 This callback function always takes the two parameters `bot` and `job`.
 Similar to handler callbacks used by the `Dispatcher`, `bot` is the `telegram.Bot` instance from your `Updater`. `job` is the `Job` instance of that task (more on that later).

-By default, the updater creates a job queue, but not starts it.
-Only when you add the first job to the queue, it will be started.
-To add jobs to the job queue, use the `JobQueue.put` method.
-You can pass `prevent_autostart=True` to this method to prevent the queue from starting automatically.

 Add your first job to the queue by defining a callback function and instantiating a `Job`.
 For this tutorial, you can replace `'@examplechannel'` with a channel where your bot is an admin, or by your user id (use [@userinfobot](https://telegram.me/userinfobot) to find out your user id):

 ```python